 Phase I and phase II testing of the intravenous ("IV") form of ZIO-201 to treat advanced sarcoma is ongoing in the U.S. IPM has been administered without the "uroprotectant" mesna and the toxicities associated with acrolein and chloroacetaldehyde have not been observed.
 Kidney toxicity has been identified as the dose limiting toxicity.
-The Company has reported encouraging signs of clinical activity in the phase II study to date.
-The Company expects to complete this phase II study by year-end, which, following discussions with appropriate health authorities, will serve as a basis for the contemplated registration trial.
-The Company also expects to file a U.S. Investigational New Drug Application for an oral form of ZIO-201 and to initiate trials in pediatric cancer and another solid tumor by the end of 2007.
+The Company has reported encouraging signs of clinical activity in the phase II study to date which is now nearing completion.
+The Company expects this phase II study, following discussions with appropriate health authorities, will serve as a basis for a registration trial.
+The Company also expects to file a U.S. Investigational New Drug Application for an oral form of ZIO-201 by the end of 2007, and to initiate a phase I trial in pediatric cancer and other solid tumors by the end of Q1 2008.